 Globalization, outsourcing and online retailing have significantly complicated the modern supply chain.
 As supply chains become more complex, a loss of control and visibility has occurred.
 This loss coupled with the extension of trade zones has fueled a dramatic increase in both counterfeiting and diversion.
 Read on to learn how this cycle of unfair competition can be reversed.

-By: Barry McDonogh, Vice President of Business Development
+By: Barry McDonogh, Senior Vice President, Sales & Business Development

 The cumulative commercial costs of increased counterfeits and diversion are staggering.
 While the insidious nature of counterfeiting makes it difficult to determine the size of the problem, some analysts indicate that globally, counterfeiting is at least a $500 billion market.
 Similarly, the losses arising from diversion are difficult to pinpoint – the vast majority goes undetected.
 That said, research suggests that 5 – 10% of sales volume could be diverted.

 Beyond the direct commercial costs, counterfeiting and diversion have a wider, negative effect on the economy – damaging consumer trust, brand reputation, impacting tax revenue, investment, innovation, employment and even the environment.
 Pretty shocking, isn’t it?